Environmental & Pollution Hair Loss

 can the environment cause hair loss?

-The negative effects of air pollution are universally known.
-Yet startling evidence reveals that indoor pollution can be just as toxic to our health.
+The negative effects of air pollution are universally known but what about air pollution and hair loss?
+Does pollution and hair loss?
+Startling evidence reveals that indoor pollution can be just as toxic to our health.
 And what part of our body lives at the frontline of air particles, pollution, and dust?
 Our skin and hair.
 Our hair follicles react to pollutants in the same way they do in cases of Androgenetic Alopecia (Female Pattern Hair Loss) and Alopecia Areata (Sudden Hair Loss).
-Hair fails out in patches and can lead to irreversible cellular and follicular damage.
-Cigarette smoke is another pollutant that can dry or damage hair follicles.
+Hair loss from pollution can cause hair to fall out in patches and can lead to irreversible cellular and follicular damage.
+Cigarette smoke is another contributor to pollution related hair loss that can dry or damage hair follicles.

 Diets that emphasize severe calorie restriction, linear nutrition, or sudden and drastic changes to food intake can send the body into shock.
 One of the ways the body responds is by going into self-preservation mode.
 Instead of feeding the minimal supply of nutrients to the nutrient-dependent hair follicles, the body cuts funding and allocates nutrients to life-giving functions.
 In other words, the body encounters an environmental trigger to the sudden and abrupt deprivation of nutrients.